 The Access Control and CCTV Installation course is designed to give students a working knowledge of access control and CCTV systems applications and theory.
 Students will be able to identify the system components of the respective systems.
 The access control segment of the course utilizes hands-on training in component identification and installation including, but is not limited to processors, key pads, card swipes, biometric devices, and security devices related to the control of the pathways.
-The CCTV segment of the course utilizes hands-on training in component identification and installation including, but is not limited to zolution and installation including, but is not limited to cabling, power supplies, video cameras, VCRs, storage devices, and monitors.
+The CCTV segment of the course utilizes hands-on training in component identification and installation including, but is not limited to cabling, power supplies, video cameras, VCRs, storage devices, and monitors.